LemonPy29/LemonPy29.github.io/explained-ml/gradient-boosting.md

 ```
 `f1 score: 0.63`

-So we've trained but obviously wonder if we can improve these results under the rules.
+The model is trained, but you wonder if you can improve its results under the above constrains.
 Why not try gradient descent?
-At first glance that could sound a bit silly, where are the parameters?
+Is it possible?

+The first step to be to pick a loss to minimize

 Taking a closer look to the equation `(1.1)`, if we want to compute those gradients, by the chain rule, first we need to compute the gradients respect to \\(\hat{y}\\)
 \\[